trust-the-log/FireExpertTool/README.md

 🚀 Usage 1.
 Launch the application on a Windows machine.
 2. Connect to the FX3 central unit via the correct serial port.
 3. View system events in real-time.
 4. Export the collected logs to XLSX or PDF as needed.

-🔒 **Private Repository**
-The repository is available at: [Fx3Net Serial Monitor](https://github.com/FireExpert-Tools/Fx3Net-Serial-Monitoring)

-Access is restricted and requires prior authorization.
 ⸻

 ⚠️ Requirements • Windows 10 or higher • Compatible serial interface for FX3 central units • Optional: Microsoft Excel for XLSX export